 - Note 2: One review of a minor licensing action completed in November 2017 required 48 months to complete.
-This review was low priority for the licensee; therefore, the uranium recovery staff focused on higher priority work until sufficient resources were available to complete the review. - Note 3: The size of the inventory for January has been decreased to account for the completion of a licensing action on January 31, 2018. - 13.b For the reporting period, please also provide the following for license amendment requests: - i.
+This review was low priority for the licensee; therefore, the uranium recovery staff focused on higher priority work until sufficient resources were available to complete the review. - Note 3: The size of the inventory for January has been decreased to account for the completion of a licensing action on January 31, 2018. - Note 4: The size of the inventory for July and August has been increased to account for an additional action that was under review by the NRC staff. - Note 5: On September 30, 2018, the NRC relinquished its oversight responsibilities for uranium recovery facilities to the State of Wyoming under the NRC's Agreement State program.
+Three of the minor licensing actions completed in September were completed within the forecasted schedule.
+The remaining three licensing actions were transferred to the State of Wyoming for completion. - 13.b For the reporting period, please also provide the following for license amendment requests: - i.
 The number not accepted for review; and - ii.
 A list of the requests that were withdrawn or denied after being accepted for review including the age of the request at the time it was withdrawn or denied.